mlOS-foundation/axon/docs/ADAPTER_ROADMAP.md

 ### Phase 1 (Planned)
 - **Hugging Face Hub**: 60%+ of ML practitioners
-- **ONNX Model Zoo**: 15%+ of ML practitioners
 - **PyTorch Hub**: 5%+ of ML practitioners
+- **ModelScope**: 8%+ of ML practitioners (growing)
+- **TensorFlow Hub**: 7%+ of ML practitioners
 - **Total**: **80%+ of ML model user base**

-**Note**: There is some overlap between repositories (users may use multiple), but the combined coverage ensures Axon works for the vast majority of ML practitioners.
+**Note**: There is overlap between repositories (users may use multiple), but the combined coverage ensures Axon works for the vast majority of ML practitioners across research, production, and enterprise use cases.

 ## Architecture Benefits